-Ever since they heard about this thing called service accommodation, that’s when the fun started and now, they currently have 4 companies.
+Ever since they heard about this thing called service accommodation, that’s when the fun started, and now, they have four companies.
 Having that much of company to run, they have decided to hire someone to help in running their business.

 That’s when they started to outsource and look for a virtual assistant to help them run their businesses.

-VA stands for virtual assistant, virtual meaning that they’re not in the office with you.
-So with the advance of the Internet, and the ability for you to come, or anybody anywhere in the world at any time.
+VA stands for Virtual Assistant, virtual meaning that they’re not in the office with you.
+With the advancement of the Internet, you could get anybody anywhere in the world at any time.

-There’s a lot of countries like Philippines, India, Malaysia who got are aware or community or ICF industry, who are able to work quite cheaply for for us and anytime.
+There’s a lot of countries like the Philippines, India, Malaysia who got are aware or community or ICF industry, who can work quite cheaply for us and anytime.
 So turn the day or night sometimes to do work for us, because to them, that is a great job.
-That’s a very high quality job.
+That’s a very high-quality job.

-She started scraping data for purchase lease options, did a really good job with that she started to put to research some data for me.
+She started scraping data for purchase lease options, did an excellent job with that she began to put to research some data for me.
 And we’ve ended up taking her on full time now.

-What is the beauty behind hiring a VA?
+What is the beauty behind hiring a Virtual Assistant?

-But for the most part, the reason why I love outsourcing, because I’ve done it for years with Boostly, and obviously the family business is that I can set a task at 6 pm.
-And I know that when I wake up the next morning, it’s done.
+But for the most part, the reason why I love outsourcing because I’ve done it for years with Boostly.
+The family business is that I can set a task at 6 pm.
+And I know that when I wake up the next morning, the VA has finished the job already.